HadySalhab/Dev-Notes/Android/multithreading/multithreading.md

 **cons:** very complex , BUT they are abstracted out from us DEVELOPERS.

 **ANDROID IS A PREEMPTIVE MULTITASKING SYSTEM, ANDROID OS DECIDES WHICH TASK IS GOING TO RUN AT ANY GIVEN INSTANCE OF TIME**

+---

+## Concurrency vs Parallelism

+### Concurrency

+Multiple tasks appear to make progress during the same time period

+### Parallelism

+Multple tasks make progress at the same time Instant

+Parallelism is a special case of concurrency